asantos00/website/content/blog/ok-tdd-sounds-great-but.md

 - Some myths about TDD were listed and said wrong, but **missing the why**

-- I preached **interface first** software design, but didn't follow as much as I should in some parts
+- I referred **interface first** software design, but didn't follow it as much as I should in some parts

 # Debunking the myths

 Before changing my mind in regards to TDD, I tried it a couple of times.
-Ended up thinking that:
+Always ended up thinking that:

 - I **can't** write all the tests upfront, that's impossible
 - I **can** write the tests afterward and still **not be biased**, it is pretty much the same thing, right?

 These are two very common misconceptions about TDD, and even though I listed them in my last post, I failed to explain **why they are wrong**.

-That is what we're here for.
+That's what we're here for.

 ## I need to write all the tests upfront